relekang/lambda-local-server/readme.md

  * `cognitoId?: | (() => string | Promise<string>) | string | undefined` - Resolve a cognito id that will be put into the context.
  * `cacheNodeModules?: boolean` - If set to true node modules will not be deleted from the require cache.
 Defaults to `false`
  * `onCacheCleared?: () => void` - Is called when we clear the require cache.
 If something needs to be mocked set it up here.
+ * `watchCredentials: boolean` - If set to true the code will be reloaded on changes to `~/.aws/credentials` useful when using some MFA tool to log into aws often.
+When set to false it is necessary to restart the server to reload.
+The only thing read in the codebase is the filename, not the content of the credentials file.

 #### `LambdaOptions`